doc4d/docs/docs/Project/components.md

 ## Component Locations

-When developing in 4D, the component files can be transparently stored in your computer or downloa external Github or GitLab repository.
+When developing in 4D, the component files can be transparently stored in your computer or located on an external GitHub or GitLab repository.

 :::note

-This page describes how to work with components in the **4D** and **4D Server** environments.
+This section describes how to work with components in the **4D** and **4D Server** environments.
 In other environments, components are managed differently:

 - in [4D in remote mode](../Desktop/clientServer.md), components are loaded by the server and sent to the remote application.
 - in merged applications, components are [included at the build step](../Desktop/building.md#plugins--components-page).